jhbertra/signing/README.md

    You will be prompted to enter values for certain fields.
 The Head of security can inform you what you should put in these fields.
 For example:

+   See [openssl.cnf] for the values you should use.

    ```
    Country Name (2 letter code) [AU]:US
    State or Province Name (full name) [Some-State]:Colorado